Gut Bacteria and Insomnia: Which Microbes Affect Your Sleep (and Which Ones Help)

 How Do Gut Bacteria Affect Sleep?

-Gut bacteria influence sleep through three metabolic pathways: GABA production (the primary inhibitory neurotransmitter for sleep onset), butyrate regulation of circadian clock genes, and tryptophan metabolism feeding the serotonin-to-melatonin conversion chain.
+Gut bacteria may influence sleep through three metabolic pathways: GABA production (the primary inhibitory neurotransmitter for sleep onset), butyrate regulation of circadian clock genes, and tryptophan metabolism feeding the serotonin-to-melatonin conversion chain.

 Pathway 1: GABA (Gamma-Aminobutyric Acid) Production